zilishen/documentation/content/nms/nim/about/templates/json-schema-reference.md

 ## Overview

-NGINX Instance Manager's dynamic web form builder uses JSON schemas to guide and validate user inputs for creating NGINX configurations.
-This approach simplifies the configuration process by providing a structured and intuitive input method, ensuring that the entered parameters adhere to NGINX configuration requirements.
+The NGINX Instance Manager’s web form builder uses JSON schemas to guide and validate user inputs when creating NGINX configurations from templates.
+This structured input method simplifies the configuration process and ensures adherence to NGINX configuration requirements.

 ## JSON Schema